krishdu/Node-task-manager-APIs/README.md

   + HTTP methods used in NodeJs (e.g. GET, POST, PATCH, PUT, DELETE)
   + How to use CRUD operations using MongoDB in Node applications
   + How to create APIs
+  + How to generate and push custom error in pipeline
   + Create middlewares for different actions

 ## ✨ My Thought Process ✨